 Designing a FPV racing drone to successfully survive crashes in both dry and wet environments is no small feat.
 As with any product, using the right materials and design principles is just the start.
 Balancing those factors with cost and usability is often the difference between a frustrating repair day inside and a relaxing race day, flying high outside.

-Read about our expertise in Rugged & Portable Product Design.
+Learn about our Rugged & Portable Product Design expertise.